JuliaLang/www.julialang.org/soc/archive.md

 Take a look at the [Ideas Page](/soc/ideas-page) and contribute your ideas or edits.

+## Google Summer of Code 2018

+In 2018, Julia participated in GSoC under the [NumFOCUS umbrella organization](https://julialang.org/blog/2018/02/gsoc2018-numfocus), and [over 20 projects](https://summerofcode.withgoogle.com/archive/2018/organizations/6485922656813056/) were supported.
+Some of the students published their work in the [Julia blog](https://julialang.org/blog/).

+## Google Summer of Code 2017

+16 Julia projects were supported in [GSoC 2017](https://summerofcode.withgoogle.com/archive/2017/organizations/6682672759832576/).
+Some of the students published their work in the [Julia blog](https://julialang.org/blog/).

+## Google Summer of Code 2016

+10 Julia projects were supported in [GSoC 2016](https://summerofcode.withgoogle.com/archive/2016/organizations/5096506709245952/).

 ## Julia Summer of Code 2015

 Various projects were proposed by the community in [GSOC 2015](http://julialang.org/gsoc/2015/).
 However, Julia did not make it to GSOC 2015.
 Julia organized its own Summer of Code this year thanks to a generous sponsorship for the same from **[Gordon and Betty Moore Foundation](https://www.moore.org)**.
 The projects in Julia Summer of Code 2015 were.